Blosc/c-blosc/README.txt

 You can see some recent benchmarks about Blosc performance in [3]_

-Blosc is distributed using the MIT license, see file LICENSES directory for details.
+Blosc is distributed using the MIT license, see LICENSES/BLOSC.txt for details.

 ..
 [1] http://blosc.pytables.org
 ..
 [2] http://www.pytables.org/docs/CISE-12-2-ScientificPro.pdf